-The Morton Arboretum welcomes visitors with disabilities and strives to create a safe, enjoyable, and engaging experience for all visitors.
-This page provides detailed information for navigating the Arboretum and includes information for visitors with accessibility concerns.
+The Morton Arboretum welcomes members and guests of all abilities and strives to create a safe, enjoyable, and engaging experience for all.
+This page provides detailed information for navigating the Arboretum and includes information for guests with accessibility concerns.
 To read our commitment to web accessibility, visit our Accessibility Statement.

 For accessibility-related questions, please contact our Visitor Services team at 630-968-0074 or email@example.com.